BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression

 \subsection{Computational Resources}

-All the experiments present in the paper were carried out on a laptop with an RTX 2070 and a server with an RTX 4090 (the latter was used mainly for the ImageNet experiments).
-We note that, for all the models discussed, our framework works and is efficient even on the laptop, but accuracy evaluation is significantly faster on the RTX 4090.
+Earlier runs of the experiments were executed on a laptop with an RTX 2070 and a node with an RTX 4090.
+The experiments presented in the final version were each run on a single A100 40GB GPU unless noted otherwise.
 Preliminary experimentation that did not make it into the paper was conducted on a variety of hardware configurations, including an A100 40GB and other RTX GPUs.